YinonTzo/server/README.md

 # Compile & Run

 1. Download or clone all 4 projects - server, cli, client and common.
-2. Open them in java IDE.
+2. Open the projects in your Java IDE.
-3. In the client project, allow multiple instance:
-   In Intellij go Edit Configurations -> Build and run -> modify options -> allow multiple instances.
+3. For the client project, enable multiple instances.
+In Intellij, go to Edit Configurations -> Build and run -> modify options -> allow multiple instances.
+You don't have to do it, but it recommended running multiple clients.
-4. Run the server first, then the client(s) and the cli.
+4. Start the server first, then the client(s) and the cli.
-5. Now you need to see some logs, if there are no errors you need to see in the cli the available commands.
+5. Check the logs for any errors.
+If there are no errors, you should see the available commands in the CLI.
-6. From now we will focus only in the cli.
+6. From now on focus only on the cli.

 # Sending A payload

-Imagine we want to send a simple payload which runs and prints "Hello world" on the screen.
+Follow the steps below to send a simple payload that runs and prints "Hello World" on the screen:
 <ol>
-    <li>In the cli, choose "Send Payload Command"</li>
+    <li>In the cli, select the "Send Payload Command" option.</li>
-    <li>Output: "Enter the file name".
-Type: Main</li>
-    <li>Output: "Enter The Java Code" Type:
+    <li>Type: "Main" when asked to add file name.</li>
+    <li>copy and paste:

     public class Main {
         public static void main(String[] args) {